7 Ways to Prevent Blisters on Your Feet from Walking

 4. Wear Socks

-While it is important that you are able to keep your feet dry and have a high-quality pair of shoes, wearing socks routinely will also help you avoid the development of blisters when you are walking, running, or completing other forms of exercise.
+While it is essential to keep your feet dry and have a high-quality pair of shoes, wearing socks regularly will also help prevent the development of blisters when walking, running, or engaging in other forms of exercise.

 Quality socks and other quality walking and running gear can help prevent the development of blisters in several ways.
-First, the socks will provide you with an immediate level of protection against your shoes.
-This can help reduce the likelihood that you get a blister from excess friction.
-Socks can also help to keep your feet dry and protected when you are exercising.
+First, the socks will provide you with immediate protection against your shoes.
+This can help reduce the likelihood of getting a blister from excess friction.
+Socks can also help keep your feet dry and protected when you exercise.

 5. Wear Padding or Protection Around At-Risk Areas

-As you are looking to protect your feet and avoid the development of blisters, it is also a good idea for you to wear padding and protection around areas that are at a higher risk for the development of blisters.
+As you are looking to protect your feet and avoid the development of blisters, it is also a good idea for you to wear padding and protection around areas that are at a higher risk of blister development.
 If you have gotten a blister in the past, the same spot is more likely to develop blisters again.

-Other areas of the feet that are likely to develop blisters include around the base knuckle of the toes and above the heel.
-If you notice pressure or friction in any of these areas, wearing band-aids or another protective padding can be helpful and could reduce the likelihood that you will develop blisters.
+Other areas of the feet that are likely to develop blisters include around the base of the knuckle of the toes and above the heel.
+If you notice pressure or friction in any of these areas, wearing band-aids or another protective padding can be helpful.
+It may reduce the likelihood of developing blisters.

 6. Change Actions When Feeling Irritation

-When you are wondering how to prevent blisters on feet from walking, another tip to follow is to change your actions when you do begin to feel irritation.
+When wondering how to prevent blisters on your feet from walking, another tip to follow is to adjust your actions when you begin to feel irritation.
 Blisters tend to form due to repetitive action.

-While the blister may feel the most painful when you are done exercising and for a couple of days after, you will often feel the rubbing and irritation while you are walking or completing another type of exercise.
+While the blister may feel its most painful when you are done exercising and for a couple of days afterward, you will often feel the rubbing and irritation while walking or completing another type of exercise.
 If you do notice a rubbing or painful sensation in your foot when walking, you should take any necessary action to fix the situation.
 This can help prevent a small blister from turning into something worse.

-Some things you can do to prevent blisters are to keep your feet moisturized when you are not exercising, avoid the buildup of calluses, and keep your feet clean in-between runs.
-Further, if you do notice the development of a blister on your feet, following the proper care and maintenance for foot blisters can help ensure the issue does not get worse.
+Some things you can do to prevent blisters are to keep your feet moisturized when you are not exercising, avoid the buildup of calluses, and keep your feet clean in between runs.
+Furthermore, if you notice the development of a blister on your feet, following proper care and maintenance for foot blisters can help prevent the issue from worsening.

 Final Thoughts on Ways to Prevent Blisters on Your Feet